keshavbansll/web_dev_practice/README.md

 # web_dev_practice

-This is my practice repo for web dev (Sigma 8.0).
+This is my practice repo for web dev.
 <br>
 Author - Keshav Bansal